 Noritz NRC66DVNG one of the smartest and most trending gas-powered tankless water heating systems from Noritz company.
 The in-built temperature controllers and two modern heat exchangers made of copper and steel making this type of water heating system efficient and economical to use.

 It has terminations and adapters which provide a room for more venting options.
 However, venting can be done using 40/80 PVC, CPVC and pp pipes.
 The installation kit for the unit is IK-WV-200-1-XX-LF valve, is sold-out separately with the tank.
 It is also fitted with rain caps and atmospheric kits for conversion.

 Noritz tankless water heater has a gas consumption rate of 15,000 and 120,000 BTU.
-The water flow rate of this tankless water heater is 6.5 gallons per minute ensuring endless supply of hot water in your house.
-The Noritz exchangers come with a warranty of twelve years.
+The water flow rate of this tankless water heater is 6.5 gallons per minute ensuring an endless supply of hot water in your house.
+The Noritz exchangers come with a warranty for twelve years.
 This system is designed to serve small families, and so it may not be perfect for offices and bigger households.

 Comparison Chart Of The Best Gas Tankless Water Heaters